-As noted in the HoKua Place (formerly known as Kapa'a Highlands II) Sustainability Plan, HoKua Place will be a sustainable community and will incorporate the following:
+As noted in the HoKua Place Sustainability Plan, HoKua Place will be a sustainable community and will incorporate the following:

 Sustainability Programs and Plans:

 In developing this HoKua Place Sustainability Plan, a variety of recognized sustainability programs and plans were reviewed, summarized and incorporated into this plan.
 In part, the recommendations from these programs and plans serve as guides to the sustainability actions noted in this Plan.
 These include: